 For further reading

-I’ve also read and enjoyed Darwin’s Radio (Darwin #1 of 2) by Greg Bear (A brilliant novel about accelerated evolution).
+I’ve also read and enjoyed Greg Bear’s Darwin’s Radio – Darwin #1 of 2 (A brilliant novel about accelerated evolution) and Blood Music (A biological technothriller about genetic engineering).

 For more good reading, check out: